raghuugare/raghuugare.bkup/_posts/2015-09-15-genius-of-ramanujan.markdown

 \\[ \lim_ {n \rightarrow \infty} \prod_{i=1}^{n} \frac{p_i^{2}+1}{p_i^{2}-1} = 2.5 \\]

 This result is all the more startling, given the fact that [Prime numbers][link_Primes]{:target="_blank"} are still considered to be among the most mysterious entities in the number-universe.
-And yet here was Ramanujan, conjuring a result like this almost out of thin air! (and verified to be true too.)
+And yet here was Ramanujan, conjuring a result like this almost out of thin air! (which was verified to be true too.)

 ---